 Student research is key to the College of Engineering experience and our highly-trained graduates are heavily recruited by the industry's leading companies.

-Dr. Theresa Maldonado, Dean of the College of Engineering, leads more than 120 faculty and staff in 7 academic departments and over 15 state-of-the-art laboratories and research centers.
-Academic departments include Civil Engineering, Computer Science, Electrical and Computer Engineering, Industrial, Manufacturing & Systems Engineering, Engineering Education and Leadership, Mechanical Engineering and Metallurgical, Materials and Biomedical Engineering.
+Kenith E. Meissner II, Ph.D., Dean of the College of Engineering, leads more than 120 faculty and staff in 7 academic departments and over 15 state-of-the-art laboratories and research centers.
+Academic departments include: Aerospace and Mechanical Engineering, Civil Engineering, Computer Science, Electrical and Computer Engineering, Engineering Education and Leadership, Industrial, Manufacturing & Systems Engineering and Metallurgical, Materials and Biomedical Engineering.

 Changing the face of engineering in a rapidly changing and dynamic world is a challenging opportunity.
 The Dean has the unique responsibility of defining priorities and facilitating the resources to actualize the College's strategies.
 The Dean's office includes leadership and staff to assist the College to achieve its aspirations: